Jim-JMCD/Genfrn/README.md

 ***Renaming all the files in a directory tree.***

-genFRN is designed to rename a single directory, like most excecutables they can be run recursively using the Linux find command and Powershell equivalent.
+genFRN is designed to rename a single directory, like most excecutables they can be run recursively using the Linux find command or Powershell equivalent.

 LINUX,  using the find command like this will rename all the files under ./directory_start
 ~~~